 The Half Marathon Taper

-The taper is the final 2-3 weeks before your half marathon, where you gradually begin to wind down your training – so you’re well-rested and in optimal condition come race day.
+The half marathon taper is the final 2-3 weeks before your half marathon, where you gradually begin to wind down your training – so you’re well-rested and in optimal condition come race day.

 Did you know that your hardest training week will be 2 or 3 weeks before your actual half marathon?